joseeden/All-Things-DevOps/pages/005-Azure/107_azure_security.md

 # Azure Security

-> <small>This is not an exhaustive documentation of all the existing AWS Services.
+> <small>This is not an exhaustive documentation of all the existing Azure Services.
 These are summarized notes for the Azure Certifications.<br>To see the complete documentation, please go to: [Azure documentation](https://learn.microsoft.com/en-us/azure/?product=popular)</small>

 - [Shared Responsibility Model](#shared-responsibility-model)
 - [Azure Security Services](#azure-security-services)